Andalusians: Migration rationale

 Some descriptions of the south of Spain highlights the landownership system, in the past often formed by large estates called latifundios, as a relevant force in shaping the region and migratory past dynamics.
 These wide expanses of land have their origins in landowning patterns that stretch back to Roman times; in grants of land made to the nobility, to the military orders, and to the church during the Reconquest (Reconquista) as well as in laws of the nineteenth century by which church and common lands were sold in large tracts to the urban middle class.
 The workers of this land, called jornaleros (peasants without land), were themselves landless.

 This economic and cultural system produced a distinctive perspective, involving class consciousness and class conflicts as well as significant emigration.
 In contrast to the much smaller farm towns and villages of northern Spain, where the land was worked by its owners, class distinctions in the agro-towns of Andalusia stood out.
 The families of the landless farmers lived at, or near, the poverty level, and their relations with the landed gentry were marked by conflict at times.
 Conditions were often improved by the opportunities to migrate to other parts of Spain, or to other countries in Western Europe.
-Some of this migration was seasonal; in 1982, for example, 80,000 farmers, mostly Andalusians, migrated to France for the wine harvest.
+Some of this migration was seasonal; for example, in 1982, 80,000 farmers, mostly Andalusians, migrated to France for the wine harvest.
 Part of the migration consisted of entire families who intended to remain in their new home for longer periods or perhaps forever.

-Economic growth and social mobility, although dispersed and not homogeneous in the region, fundamentally started in the 1960s, increased in the 1970s and were intensified by the development of agroindustrial, tourism, and services sectors during democracy in the 1980s.
-Since 1990 Andalusia and other regions followed a dynamic convergence process and has moved closer in development to the most advanced regions in Europe; more and more it comes closer to overcome the average of European living standards.
-This has caused that some provinces areas are, in the last decades, net immigration recipients as well.
+Economic growth and social mobility, although dispersed and not homogeneous in the region, fundamentally started in the 1960s, increased in the 1970s, and were intensified by the development of agroindustrial, tourism, and services sectors during democracy in the 1980s.
+Since 1990, Andalusia and other regions followed a dynamic convergence process and has moved closer in development to the most advanced regions in Europe; more and more it comes closer to overcome the average of European living standards – causing some provinces' areas to be, in the last decades, net immigration recipients as well.